gauridasgupta11/React-Chat-Application/README.md

 npm start
 ```

-- Once the webpack server has started you can access it in a browser at http://localhost:8000
+- You can access it in a browser at http://localhost:8000 after you have followed the steps.

 1. Enter any username at the login page and click on submit.
 A chat page will open up.
 2. Left sidebar shows a list of users.
 Users with green icon are online and users with red icon are offline.